heySaish/Test/README.md

 - A PC with `adb` and `fastboot`
 - A complete backup of important data
 - The correct Void Kernel release
-- The correct VoidSU Manager APK, if you want root management
+- The VoidSU Manager APK, if you want root management

-Recommended:

-- At least 50% battery
-- An original or reliable USB cable
-- A known-working stock/custom boot image for recovery

 ## 2. Install ADB & Fastboot